NOW THOSE WITH PRESBYOPIA CAN ALSO ENJOY A LIFE WITHOUT GLASSES!

 During the refractive lens extraction, the eyes’ own lenses are replaced with multifocal lenses.
 We strive to optimise the artificial lenses strength so that strong distance and near vision is achieved.
 The operation is performed using ultrasound and with the help of the modern technique phacoemulsification.
 The procedure is quick and painless and patients can go home only one hour after the surgery.
 The eyes recover quickly and the vision clear very quickly.
 Two weeks’ sick leave are required.
 Prior to the surgery, a thorough pre -examination is conducted at Eira Hospital, where we excaminate your eyes’ refractive power and state of health and establish the required lens strengths.

 Refractive lens exchange is particularly suitable for people who are over 50 and use progressive glasses and those that have the beginnings of cataracts.

 COMPREHENSIVE pre-examination WITH THE HOSPITAL OPTICIAN

 The refractive lens exchange process begins with a thorough initial evaluation during which our hospital optician charts your eyes’ health status and measures the astigmatism, intraocular pressure, your eyes and makes a corneal map of your eyes.
-In addition to this, the strength the lenses need to have is determined and optical tomography of the retina (OCT) is performed.
+In addition to this, the strength the lenses need to have is determined.
+The optical tomography of the retina (OCT) is performed when necessary.